/

 Here is a list of problems and tasks that the prototype helps to solve:

 As we were working on Textmagic, a customer experience platform, we needed to create a user-centric design.
-We were building the prototypes in Figma and Textmagic's team showed those prototypes to users.
-They collected clients' feedback and analyzed them to learn how we can improve the design and develop new ideas for a better problem-solution (check the case study).
+We were building the prototypes in Figma, and Textmagic's team showed those prototypes to users.
+They collected clients' feedback and analyzed them to learn how we can improve the design and develop new ideas for better problem-solution (check the case study).

 User testing